cpraveen/cpraveen.github.io/talks.md

 </li>

 <li>
-"Continuous Galerkin method for convection dominated problems", Cynosure-9.0 and National Symposium on Advances in Mathematics, Dept. of Mathematics, IIT Ropar, 21 February, 2026.
+"Continuous Galerkin method for compressible flows", Cynosure-9.0 and National Symposium on Advances in Mathematics, Dept. of Mathematics, IIT Ropar, 21 February, 2026.
 </li>

 </ol>